Phazor-js/Phazor.js/docs/readme.md

 </p>

 <h2 id="docs">What is phazor.JS?</h2>
-Phazor.JS is framework by boomhost.ml that provides functions similiar to jquery.<br>
+Phazor.JS is framework by Plugin that provides functions similiar to jquery.<br>
 It is not based on jquery, all code is writtten by PlurrYT (pythoniaweb).<br>
 <br>